 Shazia Hafiz Ramji is the recipient of the 2017 Robert Kroetsch Award for Innovative Poetry and was a finalist for the 2016 National Magazine Award for poetry.
 Her writing has recently appeared in Canadian Literature and filling Station, and is forthcoming in The Puritan.
 Her first chapbook is Prosopopoeia (Anstruther Press, 2017).
 On June 1, she will begin guiding a reading group for Infinite Jest by David Foster Wallace and she urges you to join; follow @infinitejestyvr for updates.
 She lives on unceded Coast Salish land where she works as the poetry editor for Prism international magazine.

 Kyla Jamieson – Content Editor, Prose

 if kyla were the meat in a sandwich, she’d be a thick slice of mediterranean chicken or something (she ain’t no shaved ham or some bullshit). if she were the bread, she’d be either a sourdough or a ciabatta, depending on the day. actually, she’d be the whole damn sandwich. and actually, she’d eat you and not the other way around.

 Jessica Johns – Executive Editor, Promotions

 Jessica Johns is a writer of Cree ancestry and a member of Sucker Creek First Nation.
-She is currently living and working on the unceded territories of the Musqueam, Sḵwxwú7mesh, and Tsleil-Waututh First Nations.
+She is currently living and working on the traditional territory of the Musqueam, Sḵwxwú7mesh, and Tsleil-Waututh peoples.
 Her writing has appeared in SAD Mag and she was the winner of Saltern’s 2017 Short Forms contest.
 She enjoys eating tacos and you can usually find her either playing video games or cross-stitching swear words onto nice fabric.

 Selina Boan – Executive Editor, Circulation